 The five simulations in this study are initialized from rest with zero velocities, prescribing long-term mean temperature and salinity fields for boreal winter from PHC.
-This leads to a fast initial adjustment of geostrophic currents, usually based on a smoothed rather smooth climatology as done in this study, while in reality, e.g., zonal fronts will move up and down throughout the year.
-After this first phase of fast adjustment, which takes months to one year and is also influenced by the topography as
+This leads to a fast initial adjustment of geostrophic currents, usually based on a rather smooth climatology as done in this study, while in reality, e.g., zonal fronts will move up and down throughout the year.

-30 represented on the model grids, significant biases are already apparent after the first years (not shown).
+- 25 After this first phase of fast adjustment, which takes months to one year and is also influenced by the topography as represented on the model grids, significant biases are already apparent after the first years (not shown).
 As an example, the warm/cold bias pattern along the eastern coast of North America (Fig. 7b), which is related to the too northerly course of the Gulf Stream in AWI-CM-LR and REF, fully develops within a couple of years.
-We are confident that a focus on (and good understanding of) the initial bias development could lead to significantly improved models, as the later stages are likely
+We are confident that a focus on (and good understanding of) the initial bias development could lead to significantly improved models, as the later stages are likely dominated by slow - 30 developments in the deep ocean, following these fast initial 'damages'.
+At higher resolutions like MR and HR, when initialized from zero velocities, it could also become important to temporarily hold the 3D temperature and salinity fields close to a (seasonally varying) climatology as long as the circulation and eddy field is still developing.

-Figure 10. a, (right) The Southern Ocean $\sigma_1$ -density structure at the ocean surface in LR and MR (years 71-100).
+Figure 10. a, (right) The Southern Ocean σ_1 -density structure at the ocean surface in LR and MR (years 71-100).
 Black and gray contours indicate outcropping areas for typical isopycnal surfaces found in the deep ocean around 1000 m; red contours represent shallower isopycnal surfaces with a maximum depth of about 200 m. a, (left) Sea surface temperature (SST) biases in the 2 simulations (years 71-100) with respect to PHC.
-Simulated $\sigma_1$ -density contours are overlaid (identical to the contour levels in the right panels).
+Simulated σ_1 -density contours are overlaid (identical to the contour levels in the right panels).
 A meridional section at 10.5 °E is highlighted with a vertical red line. b) Meridional section at 10.5 °E, to the west of Cape Agulhas, showing the potential temperature bias with respect to PHC in (left) LR and (right) MR (years 71-100).
-Contours show simulated $\sigma_1$ -density contours that are representative for the deep ocean between $\approx 600$ and 1000 m (gray and black; 31.6, 31.8, 32.0) and for the surface ocean until a maximum depth of about 200 m (red; 30.5, 30.8).
-In contrast to LR, the tilt of the isopycnals in MR is a close fit to the 'target' $\sigma_1$ -contours from PHC (given in magenta).
+Contours show simulated σ_1 -density contours that are representative for the deep ocean between ≈ 600 and 1000 m (gray and black; 31.6, 31.8, 32.0) and for the surface ocean until a maximum depth of about 200 m (red; 30.5, 30.8).
+In contrast to LR, the tilt of the isopycnals in MR is a close fit to the 'target' σ_1 -contours from PHC (given in magenta).
 The average (maximum) mixed layer depth in the 30-yr window is overlaid with a green line (green shading).